acdlite/andrewphilipclark.com/contents/articles/four-point-oh.md

 ---
-title: Andrew tries the blogging thing, take 4 (Or is it five?)
+title: Andrew tries the blogging thing, take four (Or is it five?)
 date: 6 November 2013 EST
 ---